-Resembling a minute needle from some evergreen tree, the rosemary with its assertive pine-like fragrance is an all season tree.
-Its pungent aroma and minty taste make it a recipe for most culinary dishes such as lamb, salmon, chicken and several soups.
-Well, do you know that rosemary is medicinal?
+Resembling a minute needle from some evergreen tree, the rosemary with its assertive pine-like fragrance is an all-season tree.
+Its pungent aroma and minty taste make it a recipe for most culinary dishes such as lamb, salmon, chicken, and several soups.
+Well, do you know that rosemary tea has benefits for health?
 It is an herbal remedy that has historically been used to treat several ailments such as rheumatism, cancer, and more.

 Rosemary tea is a tea infusion from the rosemary plant.

 The tea has some substances which provide it with medicinal properties.
 Notably, the following elements are present:

 - Salicylic acid – The acid is a precursor of aspirin and is usually present in the tea.
 Having non-steroid anti-inflammatory effects, it makes the tea useful in reducing rheumatic and arthritic pain.